 - Track A:

 This is a Florida State-approved program for those students who wish to become a teacher or whom are already a teacher leading to certification eligibility in the State of Florida in Exceptional Student Education (K12) with Reading and ESOL endorsements.
 This track is for those students who want to increase their knowledge in the area of special education.
-A practicum is required and an internship may be required if a teaching certificate is not already held.

 - Track B: